unofeiCA/SmallSimpleOA/README.md

 # SmallSimpleOA
 - This is my final project of Junior .NET Developer Training by Manitoba Start & ComIT.
+- It is based on .NET Core and MVC.
+- It is developed on macOS with Visual Studio and MS SQL SERVER in Docker.
+- To run this project, you need to add following NuGet packages:
+    Microsoft.AspNetCore.App
+    Microsoft.EntityFrameworkCore
+    Microsoft.EntityFrameworkCore.Proxies
+    Newtonsoft.Json

 ## Login/Logout:
 - You can login by email and password;